 Continue to add chicken broth a little at a time and stir until you’ve used all the broth.
 This should take 20 to 25 minutes.
 Rice and squash should just be tender to the bite.

-Break up half of the sage leaves and bacon and stir into risotto.
+Break up half of the sage leaves and pancetta(bacon) and stir into risotto.
 Fold in grated cheese and serve with remaining whole sage leaves and bacon as garnish.
-You'll love it!